Victims' Families Sue Over Drone Strike Program

 AUDIE CORNISH, HOST:

 CARRIE JOHNSON, BYLINE: The plaintiffs in the new lawsuit include Nasser al-Awlaki.
-His son Anwar, a radical Islamic cleric, born in New Mexico in 1971, was killed by missiles fired at his car inside Yemen last September.
-U.S. officials had placed him on a so-called kill list, after they determined he played in operational role in plots launched by al-Qaida in the Arabian Peninsula.
+His son Anwar - a radical Islamic cleric born in New Mexico, in 1971 - was killed by missiles fired at his car inside Yemen last September.
+U.S. officials had placed him on a so-called kill list, after they determined he played an operational role in plots launched by al-Qaida in the Arabian Peninsula.

 JOHNSON: She says U.S. surveillance drones may have been watching the men for up to three weeks before the deadly strike, which she says means the government had time to try to capture them instead.

 The third American citizen who died last year in Yemen was al-Awlaki's 16-year-old son, Abdul Rahman.
 The boy was killed two weeks after his father died and about 200 miles away, while he was eating dinner in a restaurant with half a dozen other people.
 Kabriaei calls him, and those other victims, bystanders with no known ties to terrorism.

 KABRIAEI: To the extent they weren't being targeted, the government had an obligation to protect them in those strikes.
 And it clearly failed to do that - because they're dead.

 JOHNSON: Jameel Jaffer is deputy legal director at the American Civil Liberties Union, which is also involved in the new lawsuit.
 Jaffer says he's frustrated by a lack of information - no clear standards for who's put on the drone target list, and no opportunity to challenge it.